Gratonic/Hackesoup/README.md

 ## 🌍 Let’s Revolutionize The Cybersecurity Landscape Together

-💥 Drop a “I'm ready to join the Revolution!” in the [Discussions](https://github.com/Gratonic/Hackesoup/discussions) on GitHub
+💥 Drop a “I'm ready to join the Revolution!” in the [Discussions](https://github.com/Gratonic/Hackesoup/discussions) on GitHub <br>
 📬 Or drop it in the general chat in the [Hackesoup discord server](https://discord.gg/Nm47EBEqBp)

 > 🌱 Hackesoup is for everyone with an ethical mindset and a passion for computers